The Rise of the Machines

 Tabulators and Accounting Machines

 Direct descendants from Hollerith’s original Tabulator, these machines were used to count and total up data.
-At first, Tabulators were only capable of addition.
-Subtraction was not available until the 1920s.
-Up until the 1930s, multiplication and division was accomplished by wiring tabulators to card sorters and performing progressing digitizing.
+At first, the newer Tabulators were only capable of addition.
+Machines capable of performing subtraction were introduced the 1920s.
+Machines capable of multiplication and division came ten years later, accomplished by wiring tabulators to card sorters and performing progressing digitizing.

-As IBM added more functionality, they began calling these machines accounting machines.
+As IBM added ever more functionality, they began calling these machines accounting machines.
 These were not computers.
-They were hard wired devices capable of arithmetically simple calculations.
+They were hard-wired devices capable of arithmetically simple calculations.
 They could read cards, perform calculations, and print the results.
 These were crucial for accounting applications as they were used to print customer statements and punch new customer card decks with updated balances.

 The Plug Boards